rosalindfranklininstitute/volume-em-container-documentation/docs/software/napari.md

 First, ensure Apptainer is available on your system.
 The napari-clemreg-empanada container may then be started by opening a terminal and running a command of the form:
 ```
-apptainer run --nv \
+apptainer run --nv docker://quay.io/rosalindfranklininstitute/napari-clemreg-empanada:latest
-  --bind /path/to/data:/data \
-  docker://quay.io/rosalindfranklininstitute/napari-clemreg-empanada:latest
 ```
 Arguments:

 - `--nv` enables NVIDIA GPU support on Windows and Linux.
 If you don't have a NVIDIA card or are on MacOS, you can omit this option, but the plugins may not function correctly.
-- `--bind /path/to/data:/data` is required to access data outside the common locations provided by Apptainer by default (`/home/$USER`).
+- add `--bind /path/to/data:/data` if access data outside the common locations provided by Apptainer are required (outside `/home/$USER/` and current working directory).
 Replace `/path/to/data` with the actual path to the data directory on your host machine

 ### Docker
 A running X server must be accessible on the host.
 X11 will be present by